 At Elmore Green we operate the ‘Good to be Green scheme as an effective way of promoting positive behaviour, rewarding those pupils who consistently behave appropriately, and is a means of being able to track those pupils who find it harder to meet our expected standards of behaviour.

 The scheme is very visual, with child friendly resources which allow our pupils to easily see how they are doing in class.
 We use Class Dojo to demonstrate all behaviours and as all parents are connected to Class Dojo, you will get ‘real-time notifications on your child’s behaviour while they are in school.

 Every child starts their day on a positive note with a green card displayed in their pocket of the Class Chart.
 The card says - ‘It’s Good to be Green!’ and the children soon learn to associate being on Green with a feeling of having done the right thing.

-If, during the day, in lessons, or at break times, a child has to be warned of inappropriate behaviour, or has broken a one of our values, then a Yellow Warning Card will be displayed over the top of the Green card.
-The warning gives the child the opportunity to reflect, consider and review their behaviour.
-If a child is already on a Yellow Warning Card, and they have to be told again of inappropriate behaviour, then they may be given a Red Card.
+If, during the day, in lessons, or at break times, your child has to be reminded or warned of inappropriate behaviour, or has broken one of our values, then they will be given Yellow Warning Card will.
+These warnings give a child the opportunity to reflect, consider and review their behaviour.
+If a child is already on a Yellow Warning Card, and they have to be spoken to again about unacceptable behaviour, then they may be given a Red Card.
 These behaviours are recorded on Class Dojo, with a brief description of why the ‘card’ or warning dojos were given.
 There are consequences for both Yellow and Red Cards.